A Guide to Landscape Photography in India

 7. For the City Wanderer:

 Cities are awe-inspiring for any photographer who loves light, concrete, and crowds.
-City photography is all about capturing the chaos in a way that makes it look like it is still moving, while being in a picture.
+Indian city photography is all about capturing the chaos in a way that makes it look like it is still moving, while being in a picture.
 Capturing life as it seems so quickly, without clashing with anyone or anything, an order in the pandemonium.
 Oh, a quick tip, bad weather in a city: perfect for the photographer.

 Ideal settings on your camera: Use a self-timer and a tripod.
 Cities are all about skylines, but stability in a photograph speaks volumes about the nature of the photo that you want to capture as well.